OWASP/owasp-mastg/README.md

 ## High-Level Structure

-The following lists contain the individual sections of the MST.
+The following lists contain the individual sections of the MSTG.
 For a detailed lists of all headings see the [document index](https://rawgit.com/OWASP/owasp-mstg/master/Generated/OWASP-MSTG-Table-of-Contents.html).
 If all you desire is a checklist, download the magic [Excel sheet](https://github.com/OWASP/owasp-mstg/raw/master/Checklists/Mobile_App_Security_Checklist.xlsx).

 ### Introductionary